As well as a competitive starting salary, the Northern Ireland Assembly offers a number of additional employee benefits. These include:

 - Management and leadership skills; and

 You will have regular conversations with your line manager and have the opportunity to discuss and agree future learning needs to help you excel in your new role.

 The Assembly understands that there may be times when you may need independent advice and help coping with personal or work-related issues that may be affecting your ability to work effectively.
 To help you with these issues, we offer a confidential Welfare Support Service.

-We also operate an Employee Assistance Programme, delivered through Inspire Workplaces, which provides free independent and confidential counselling, advice and support for any personal or work-related issues.
+We also operate an Employee Assistance Programme which provides free independent and confidential counselling, advice and support for any personal or work-related issues.

 The Assembly strives to be a sustainable organisation and, as such, encourages everyone to take part in more sustainable modes of transport.